yewin-mm/reading-properties-file-values/README.md

 <a name="instruction"></a>
 ### 📝 Instruction
 * Check the config values in `application.properties` file and `config.properties` file.
-* There I added some demo config data.
+* There, I added some demo configs data.
 * Run the project in your IDE.

 * Import `read-properties-file-value.postman_collection.json` file under project directory (see that file in project directory) into your installed Postman application.